mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 > *Dawn breaks over Silverpine, painting the sky in shades of gold and crimson.
 The town square bustles with activity as word of last night's victory spreads.
 Captain Roderic awaits you at the stables, standing beside four sturdy horses laden with supplies.
 Behind him, a small crowd has gathered—Elder Thom, Marta, Torin the blacksmith, even Velana from her shop.
 They've come to see you off.*

 **Captain Roderic's Briefing:**
 > *"You've done good work here, better than I could've hoped.
 But this isn't over—not by a long shot.
-That letter mentioned Raven's Rest, three days northwest in the Shadowpeak Hills.
+That letter mentioned Raven's Keep, three days northwest in the Shadowpeak Hills.
 Old Blackwood fortress, destroyed forty-three years back when the house fell.
 Now the Unbound's using it as a staging ground."*
 >
 > *(He hands over a map)* *"This shows the main road, but it's not safe.
 Word is the Unbound's been watching the highways.
 You'll need to be careful.
 I can spare these horses and provisions for a week.
 After that..."* *(trails off)* *"Well, let's hope you're back before then, one way or another."*